 Potential for winterkill to the Kansas wheat crop

-The extremely cold temperatures observed in Kansas in mid-February 2021 have the potential to cause winterkill to the winter wheat crop.
-However, several factors determine whether winter wheat will actually survive the winter.
+The extremely cold temperatures observed in Kansas in mid-February 2022 have the potential to cause winterkill to the winter wheat crop.
+However, several factors determine whether winter wheat will actually survive the winter and this particular cold spell.
 The most important factors from the crop’s perspective include proper cold hardening and root system development, as well as the overall crop status in terms of damage from pests.
-From an environmental perspective, important factors include air temperature and the consequent soil temperature at the crown level, as well as snow cover and soil moisture content.
+From an environmental perspective, important factors include air temperature, consequent soil temperatures at the crown level, snow cover, and soil moisture content.

 Figure 1.
 Percent emergence of winter wheat as a function of date for the six major winter wheat producing regions of Kansas: West, West Central, Southwest, North Central, Central, and South Central.
 Data courtesy of USDA-NASS.

 The departure from normal precipitation during the August 28, 2021 to February 24, 2022 period is mostly negative in the majority of the wheat growing area of the state (Figure 2), suggesting that the dry conditions experienced during October and into November extended through the winter – with the exception of a couple of isolated stations that show a positive deviation in south central Kansas.
 These dry conditions decreased crop growth potential and development during the fall and early winter.